MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/change-communication.md

 ---
 title: Change communication
-description: Use the Cloud Adoption Framework for Azure to learn how a change communication plan can help you communicate cloud migration outcomes.
+description: Use the Cloud Adoption Framework for Azure to learn how change communication can help you communicate cloud migration outcomes.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 04/10/2024